-Palden Lhamo, the Tibetan form of Indian goddess Sri Devi, is the only female dharmapala (proctector of the faith) and the main protectress of Tibet, and patron saint of Lhasa.
-She has one head with three eyes, two hands (sometimes four), usually holding a flaming sword and a skull cup or bag of disease, and two legs.
-She rides a mule or a wild donkey and sits on her dead son’s hide.
+Palden Lhamo, the Tibetan form of Indian goddess Shri Devi, is the only female dharmapala (proctector of the faith) and the main protectress of Tibet, and patron saint of Lhasa.
+She has one head with three eyes, two or four hands, in which she holds various implements, usually including a flaming sword.
+She rides a mule or a kiang (wild donkey) and sits on her dead son’s hide.
 She wears a garland of freshly severed heads and a tiger skin around her waist.
 In her Dorje Rabtenma form, she holds a flaming sword and a mongoose that spits jewels, as the above figure, who is adorned with a beaded belt, stone-inlaid jewellery and a matching crown with a sun disc and moon crescent on top of the central panel.